Tyrrrz/Gress/Readme.md

 await BarAsync(progress.ToInt32Based());
 ```

-Likewise, there are also extensions that facilitate conversion in the other direction, which can be useful for preserving backwards-compatibility in existing methods:
+Likewise, you can also perform conversions in the other direction, which can be useful for preserving backwards-compatibility in your own methods:

 ```csharp
 using Gress;